tanfwong/rfsoc_notes/_sources/ch5/gmem.md

   - Separating `in[N]` and `out[N]` into two different `m_axi`
     interfaces allows Vitis HLS to infer sequential bursting for the writes.
   - Using the cache pragma as shown reduces the latency of the loop by about 10\% in this case.
-The bottleneck in reducing the latency is the fact that the memory dependence in the two reads inside the body of the loop forces II=2 when pipelining the loop.
+  - The bottleneck in reducing the latency is the fact that the memory dependence in the two reads inside the body of the loop forces II=2 when pipelining the loop.
+One may re-factor the code in `RW_Loop` to do a single read from `in` and a single write to `out` in each iteration to reduce the II to 1 clock cycle (see {numref}`sec:lcs`).